manavm1990/curriculum/docs/177/2/git-github.md

 ## The Terminal, VS Code and Git

-In these videos, we are creating a new repository on GitHub and cloning it to our local machine.
+In these videos, we are creating a new repository on GitHub and clone it to our local machine.
 However, in most cases, you will be cloning an existing repository to your local machine.

 <div class="sp-embed-player" data-id="cZVYFBVJt1O">
 <script src="https://go.screenpal.com/player/appearance/cZVYFBVJt1O"></script>